Elective course MSc Chemistry and MSc Life Science and Technology.

 For students with basic knowledge of organic chemistry (BSc in Chemistry, Molecular Science and Technology, Life Science and Technology or a related discipline).

-This course evolves around the synthesis of the naturally occurring biopolymers: carbohydrates, peptides and nucleic acids.
+This course evolves around the synthesis of the naturally occurring biopolymers: carbohydrates, peptides, nucleic acids and hybrids thereof.
 These biopolymers play vital roles in life as we know it, and the course will teach how we can assemble well-defined fragments of these and apply these to answer biological questions and in therapeutic agents.
 Protecting group methodology and coupling strategies will be presented.
-The synthesis, and application of synthetic hybrid structures (glycoproteins, nucleopeptides, PNA) will be shown.
+Recent articles on these subjects will be discussed.

 After the course the student should be able to:

 Know the name, structure, one letter code of all proteinogenic amino acids;